openpnp/openpnp/Advance-Camera-Calibration---Camera-Mounting-Errors.md

 # Camera Mounting Errors
-Cameras are normally expected to be mounted so that their optical axes are parallel with the machine Z axis, i.e. the cameras are expected to look straight up or down.
+Ideally, cameras are mounted so that their optical axes are parallel with the machine Z axis and rotated such that the image axes are aligned parallel with the machine X-Y axes.
+That is, the cameras are expected to look perfectly straight up or down and their images are perfectly "square" with the machine's X-Y axes.
+While Advance Camera Calibration corrects for these errors, it may produce results that are unexpected to the operator if they are unaware of them.
+The figure below shows how the images from a top camera would be affected by various mounting errors (for bottom cameras the X and Y rotational errors will have the opposite sign).
 ![Camera Mounting Errors](https://user-images.githubusercontent.com/50550971/134741115-59a66363-51bc-4e52-a6d1-feee6be8583a.png)